joelthibodeau/dial0g-client/README.md

 ### Planning & Future Iterations ###

 The current version of dial0g is a work in progress.
-The original plan was to incorporate and dial/knob using jQuery that the user could operate with a mouse or trackpad to set the rating of an entry on scale of 1 to 10.
+The original plan was to incorporate a dial/knob using jQuery that the user could operate with a mouse or trackpad to set the rating of an entry on scale of 1 to 10.
 When the user retrieves entries, ratings are represented by the knob setting originally saved providing easy to read visual feedback.
 Both the front-end and back-end took longer than expected and I wasn't able to create a